Attano/Sky/README.md

 > **Map 1: Greenhouse**

 - New panic-event at 85% is added, survivors have to douse the fire in one of the rooms with the help of fire extinguishing system.
 It activates the horde.
 (Duration: 50 sec/ Holdout Bonus: 40 pts)
-- Map may contain random weather, small rains.
+- Map may contain random weather, small rains and storm.

 > **Map 2: Offices**

 - New panic-event at 85% is added, survivors have to activate the motor winch to wrest barricaded doors.
 It activates the horde.
 (Duration: 40 sec)
 - If Tank spawns at 90% the player has to pass through the alley (backdoor, behind the office building) to get inside the office building.
-- Map may contain random weather, small rains.
+- Map may contain random weather, small rains and storm.

 > **Map 3: Garage**

 - New panic-event at 70% is added, infected plane passengers getting through the aircraft door, activating the event.
 (Duration: 45 sec/ Holdout Bonus: 40 pts)
-- Map may contain random weather, small rains and storm.
+- Map may contain random weather, storm.

 > **Map 4: Terminal**

 - Panic-event is modified to be more like scavenge mode, survivors have to gather 6 cans and fill the van.
 (12 points for a can)
+- Map may contain random weather, small rains and storm.

 > **Map 5: Runway**